kapsorg/kapsorg.github.io/survey.md

 title: 2022 Member Survey
 ---

-### 2022 KAPS Member Survey
+## 2022 KAPS Member Survey

-In October 2022, we will conduct a multi-channel member survey.
+In Q4 2022, we will conduct a multi-channel member survey.
 If you would like to help us with survey design, please email kapso@kaps.org.

 We will explore these segments:
 - Demographics